History of Cyprus: Modern Cyprus

 Cypriot demonstrations for Enosis (Union) with Greece.

 Statue of Liberty symbolising the independence of Cyprus.

 In 1878, as the result of the Cyprus Convention, the United Kingdom took over the government of Cyprus as a protectorate from the Ottoman Empire.
 In 1914, at the beginning of World War I, the Ottomans declared war on Britain, leading to the British annexation of Cyprus.

-The island's population welcomed the arrival of the British in 1878, as it meant the end of the long Turkish occupation, on one hand, but also because (bearing in mind the example of the Ionian islands) it was believed to be a necessary transitional stage for the final purpose, which was the return of Cyprus to Greece.
-In the 1920s, the political leaders of the Cypriot Greeks decided to adopt a change of tactics in their pursuit for enosis—the union of Cyprus with Greece.
-Instead of the uncompromising course for "union and only union", it was decided that, under the circumstances, some civil liberties could be negotiated and won in favor of the Cypriot people.
-In 1921, the Political Organization of Cyprus was formed to serve that purpose, but was dissolved later that decade.
+The island's population welcomed the arrival of the British in 1878, as it meant the end of the long Turkish occupation, on the one hand, but also because (bearing in mind the example of the Ionian Islands) it was believed to be a necessary transitional stage for the final purpose, which was the return of Cyprus to Greece.
+In the 1920s, the political leaders of the Cypriot Greeks decided to adopt a change of tactics in their pursuit of enosis—the union of Cyprus with Greece.
+Instead of the uncompromising course for "union and only union", it was decided that, under the circumstances, some civil liberties could be negotiated and won in favour of the Cypriot people.
+In 1921, the Political Organisation of Cyprus was formed to serve that purpose, but was dissolved later that decade.